 Intra-Office Contact Tracing

-Contact-tracing applications, like the one developed by PwC, are being marketed to businesses as a way to monitor the spread of coronavirus within an office.
-The application is loaded onto the employee’s phone and first determines whether the employee is on work property through the use of geolocation data.
-Once the application determines that the employee is at work, it uses a combination of bluetooth and Wi-Fi signals to track the employee’s interactions throughout the day.
+Contact-tracing applications are being marketed to businesses as a way to monitor the spread of coronavirus within an office.
+These applications are loaded onto an employee’s phone or other device, and through the use of geolocation data, Wi-Fi signals, bluetooth, or a combination of all three, these apps track an employee’s interactions throughout the day.
 When an employee reports testing positive for the coronavirus, the application then allows the employer to see who has had significant interactions with the infected employee.
 The employer can then take protective action, like notifying other employees who may have been exposed, scheduling deep cleanings for the affected areas, or closing the office entirely.

-These contact-tracing apps sound eerily similar to the ones built using Google and Apple’s privacy-protective application programming interface — yet these apps aren’t designed to protect an individual’s privacy.
-The company who is using the app gets to see every interaction that an infected employee has had over the course of weeks, if not months or years.
+These contact-tracing apps sound eerily similar to the ones built using Google and Apple’s privacy-protective application programming interface — yet they aren’t designed to protect an individual’s privacy.
+Depending on the application, a company may see every interaction that an infected employee has had over the course of weeks, if not months or years.
 Ostensibly, this is so a company can easily contact their employees to tell them they may be at risk.
 However, this technology also gives employers extraordinary insight into how workers go through their day, from how many times they get up to get a drink of water to who they’re speaking with, when, and how much.
 Companies large and small could find many uses for this data.
 What’s more alarming is that this kind of technology can also be used to discover if employees are thinking of unionizing or taking action against their employer — information that could jeopardize their very jobs once employers find out and intervene.